Philadelphia Uber Accident Lawyer

-The Levin Firm in Philadelphia knows how to help clients injured in Uber-related accidents.
+The Philadelphia rideshare accident lawyers at The Levin Firm Personal Injury Lawyers knows how to help clients injured in Uber-related accidents.
 We are ready to handle your claim, protecting your rights every step of the way.
 If you suffered injuries in an accident that involved an Uber driver, call our office to schedule your free consultation.

-The Pennsylvania Department of Transportation (PennDOT) reported the following statistics regarding traffic accidents in Philadelphia County for a recent year:
+The Pennsylvania Department of Transportation (PennDOT) reported the following statistics regarding car accidents in Philadelphia County for a recent year: